Capital and Training Assistance Program for Over-the-Road Bus Accessibility

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-FTA conducted national solicitations for applications annually.
+This program was repealed under MAP-21.
+No new funding is available for this program.
+However, when active, FTA conducted national solicitations for applications annually.
 Grant awards were made on a competitive basis.
 Applications were submitted through Grants.Gov.

 Award Procedure

-The announcement of awards is published in a Federal Register Notice.
-Successful applicants file a grant application with FTA.
-An FTA grant award obligating federal funds is reflected in a grant agreement.
-To access funds, the recipient must execute the grant agreement.
+The announcement of awards were published in a Federal Register Notice.
+Successful applicants filed a grant application with FTA.
+An FTA grant award obligating federal funds was reflected in a grant agreement.
+To access funds, the recipient executed the grant agreement.

 Deadlines